- Background Information

 - because work in a particular unit is declining or increasing,

-- it may be related to a staff member’s capacity to perform some or all of the duties of her/his position, and/or
+- it may be related to a staff member’s capacity to perform some or all of the duties of their position, and/or

 - as part of a developmental strategy.

 4.9.2 When an operational requirement for a staff member to be transferred to another position is identified, the current nominated supervisor and proposed nominated supervisor will normally consult about the proposed transfer.

 4.9.3 The nominated supervisor of the staff member’s current position and/or the nominated supervisor of the staff member’s potential new position will consult with the affected staff member about the proposal for transfer; and will consider the views of the affected staff member throughout the consultation process prior to a final decision being made.

 4.9.4 If, following consultation with the affected staff member, a decision is made to proceed with the recommendation, the staff member’s current nominated supervisor will provide a written outline of the rationale for the proposed transfer, details of the consultations with the staff member, and a recommendation that the transfer be approved.

 4.9.5 A copy of the Proposal will also be provided to the affected staff member who will be invited to submit any comments to the nominated supervisor concerning the proposal, within 5 working days of receiving a copy.

 4.9.6 The Proposal and the staff member’s written comments will be considered by the delegated officer prior to deciding whether to approve the recommendation for transfer.

 4.9.7 If the delegated officer approves the recommendation for the transfer of the staff member, a copy of the approval will be provided to Human Resources.
 HR will write to the staff member concerned formally advising her/him of the transfer arrangements.